bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 ### Mangling Input
 Nothing smart here, just go line by line and reverse the assembly to python.
-It took me time to realize this function works because its recursive.
-Basically, it decreases some input number by different rules, counting how much iterations it takes until this number turns to zero, returning the number of iterations.
+It took me time to realize the key to this function is it's recursive manner.
+Basically, it decreases some input number by different rules, counting how much iterations it takes until this number turns to zero, returning the number of iterations in `stack[0]`.

 _Our result "decompiled code" looks something like this_
 ```py